Dancing on the Varsity Show

 Anchorage area teens Circa 1968

-Watching the Varsity Show on KTVA channel 11 was always fun because you could see Anchorage teens dancing to the latest hits, you'd see the latest dance moves and you could see your friends and people you knew.
+Watching the Varsity Show on KTVA channel 11 was always fun because you could see Anchorage teens dancing to the latest hits, you'd see the latest dance moves, and you could see your friends and people you knew.

 Teens that came to the studios to dance on the show were always surprised at how different the show's set looked in the studio.
-In person it looked smaller than it did on TV.
-And of course the bright studio lights took some getting used to.
+In person, it looked smaller than it did on TV.
+And of course, the bright studio lights took some getting used to.

-Sometimes the show's crew would play a couple of songs just before the show went live, so the dancers could get used to dancing on the set and under the studio lights.
+Occasionally, the show's crew would play a couple of songs just before the show went live, so the dancers could get used to dancing on the set and under the studio lights.

 Once in a while, when Anchorage teens filled the dance floor and were dancing away to a hit song, something would happen to the sound and the music would cut out.